cj0x39e/retrying-dynamic-import/README.md

   /**
    * When the value of 'window.navigator.onLine' is false, request the URL to detect if the network
-   * is actually offline.
-Sometimes, even when the value is false, the browser can still connect
+   * is offline.
+Sometimes, even if the value is false, the browser can still connect
    * to the internet.
    */
   checkOnlineUrl?: string;